STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Performance counter types
 -------------------------

-Every Performance Counter belongs to a specific Performance Counter type which classifies the counters into groups of common semantics.
+Every performance counter belongs to a specific performance counter type which classifies the counters into groups of common semantics.
 The type of a counter is identified by the ``objectname`` and the ``countername`` parts of the name.